-TRAINING EVENTS further expanded in FY2019, with 17 events training 549 government officials (a 43 percent increase) during 2,011 training days, up from 14 events in FY2018 that trained 383 officials over 1,837 training days.
-However, a modest increase in the number of training days of just 9 percent is because each event averaged 31⁄2 days in FY2019 versus 43⁄4 days in FY2018.
+TRAINING EVENTS further expanded in FY2019, with 18 events training 550 government officials (a 43.6 percent increase) during 2,019 training days, up from 14 events in FY2018 that trained 383 officials over 1,837 training days.
+However, a modest increase in the number of training days of just 10 percent is because each event averaged 33⁄4 days in FY2019 versus 43⁄4 days in FY2018.

-The most common training venue was Fiji with nine events held in Nadi and one in Suva; five elsewhere in the Pacific (two in Vanuatu and one each in PNG, Samoa, and the Solomon Islands); and two outside the region in Sydney and Washington DC respectively.
+The most common training venue was Fiji with nine events held in Nadi and one in Suva; six elsewhere in the Pacific (two in Vanuatu and one each in FSM, PNG, Samoa, and the Solomon Islands); and two outside the region in Sydney and Washington DC respectively.

 All programs convened at least one event other than RSS program given the change in LTX and scheduling challenges.
 The Revenue program hosted the most with seven events, reflecting the scaling-up including specifically targeted topics relating to the scaling-up such as VAT and TADAT workshops.
-A highly successful joint and Pacific revenue Caribbean mobilization conference was held in July 2018 between PFTAC and CARTAC that also included the other small island states of Cape Verde, Maldives.
-Mauritius. and Sevchelles.
-Given the success of this event that drew on IMF expertise and resources, another joint event in Washington is planned on PFM issues FY2020.Training effectiveness is enhanced through collaboration, both across PFTAC programs such as the joint PFM/Macro Cash Management workshop, and with regional groupings such as the Association of Financial
+A highly successful joint Caribbean and Pacific revenue mobilization conference was held in July 2018 between PFTAC and CARTAC that also included the other small island states of Cape Verde, Maldives, Mauritius, and Seychelles.
+Given the success of this event that drew on IMF expertise and resources, another joint event in Washington is planned on PFM issues in FY2020.Training effectiveness enhanced through collaboration, both across PFTAC programs such as the joint PFM/Macro Cash Management workshop, and with regional groupings such as the Association of Financial